Department of Movement Sciences

 This course familiarizes students with contemporary research and professional applications of activity in relation to health and wellness using a variety of perspectives in movement and leisure sciences and related disciplines.
 Typically Offered: Fall.

-RSTM 4850 Trends and Policies in Recreation, Sport and Tourism (3 credits)
+SRM 4850 Ethics and Policy in Sport and Recreation (3 credits)

 This class focuses on the development and management of special events and experiences in recreation, sport and tourism.
 Typically Offered: Spring.